 In 1974, Richard Boone said, "I like this Hec Ramsey.
 He's dead honest.
 He walks right through all the ridiculous standards of Victorian America.
 He's Paladin, from Have Gun Will Travel, grown older.
 If Paladin had lived all those years, he would have run out of patience with the idiots and would've gotten as grumpy as Hec.
 He would have said to the dame, 'Lady, you're not in distress.
 You're just stupid.'"

-Mr Boone was also the voice actor for the mighty dragon Smaug in the 1977 animated film of J.R.R.
-Tolkien's "The Hobbit".
-His voice acting in this role was very powerful and well received.
+Mr. Boone was also the voice actor for the mighty dragon Smaug in the 1977 animated film of J.R.R.
+Tolkien's "The Hobbit."
+His voice acting in that role was very powerful and well-received.